ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ## Spell Checking in a Dialog Window

 <info-box warning="">
-	**This feature has an End-of-Life date set at December 31st, 2021.** This means it won't be supported and may stop working after this date.
-We strongly encourage to choose one of other spellchecking available solutions - {@link features/spellcheck/README#spell-check-as-you-type-scayt Spell Check As You Type (SCAYT)} or {@link features/spellcheck/README#distraction-free-proofreading WProofreader}.
+	**This feature has an End-of-Life date set to December 31st, 2021.** This means it will not be supported any longer and may stop working after this date.
+We strongly encourage everyone to choose one of the other available spellchecking solutions - {@link features/spellcheck/README#spell-check-as-you-type-scayt Spell Check As You Type (SCAYT)} or {@link features/spellcheck/README#distraction-free-proofreading WProofreader}.
 </info-box>

 The [WebSpellChecker Dialog](https://ckeditor.com/cke4/addon/wsc) plugin is another spell checker solution provided by [WebSpellChecker](https://webspellchecker.com/wsc-dialog-ckeditor4/).
 It runs the check through a dialog window instead of marking misspelled words inline.
 Additionally, for some languages a Grammar Checker and Thesaurus feature is also available.